 Open seats are money drainers and morale drainers on your company and your team.

-With your initial prep work it’s critical to get clear about hard and soft skills needed for the position.
+With your initial prep work, it’s critical to get clear about the hard and soft skills needed for the position.

 You want to see how the position fits in with the organization, as well as the ideal profile of what that person is going to be like holistically.

 You also want to see if there are certain companies that you do and don’t want to potentially hire people from.

 It’s important at this point too, that your interview process is flushed out and settled.